konstagap/AAC-coding-task/README.md

-# American Addiction Center coding task
+# American Addiction Centers coding task

 This is a great app to find a random user based on gender.